 … Paris is the ultimate setting to move her relationship status from girlfriend to fiancée.

-Another obvious, but an important reason why to propose in Paris is that your girlfriend secretly wants you to do so.
+Another obvious, but an important reason is that your girlfriend secretly wants to get engaged in Paris.

 Don’t overthink this one—it’s her day and all about her, right?
-Plus, there’s a certain cachet that just comes from saying “We got engaged in Paris.”
+Plus, there’s a certain cachet that comes from saying, “We got engaged in Paris.”

 One huge advantage I see to doing a destination proposal in Paris is that it requires you to disconnect from work, pause everyday routines, and escape a familiar environment.

-You’ll get to stroll the lively cobblestone streets of Le Marais, stumble upon fellow-lovers stealing not-so-innocent kisses in secret alleys, say “I love you” in front of The Wall of Love (Le mur des je t’aime) …
+You’ll get to stroll the lively cobblestone streets of Le Marais, stumble upon fellow-lovers stealing not-so-innocent kisses in secret alleys, and say “I love you” in front of The Wall of Love (Le mur des je t’aime) …

-Get her dad’s permission first.
+Get her dad’s permission before you propose

 Asking your future father-in-law for your girlfriend’s hand in marriage is not old-fashioned.

-If ever, it’s just not possible or desirable to ask her dad, then simply reach out to her mom or sibling.
+If ever, it’s just not possible or desirable to ask her dad, then reach out to her mom or sibling.

-Pick a date when you know that your partner is otherwise occupied or out of town as to not give away the surprise.
+Pick a date when you know that your partner is occupied or out of town as not to give away the surprise.

 I’d recommend showing up with a gift and a heartfelt message of why his daughter means the world to you.

 Invest in the perfect diamond engagement ring.